AntonLapshin/uit/api.md

 <a name="lookup"></a>

 ## lookup ⇒ <code>Promise</code>
-Lookup for blocks inside of the container
+Lookup for components inside of the container

 **Kind**: global constant